sliu107/tp/docs/DeveloperGuide.md

 ### E.2 Adding an Other Flashcard

 1. Adding an Other Flashcard which name does not duplicate the names of existing flashcards.
-    a.
-Prerequisites: List all flashcards using the `list` command and choose a new name for the new flashcard.
+    - Prerequisites: List all flashcards using the `list` command and choose a new name for the new flashcard.

-    b.
-Test case: `other`
+    - Test case: `other`

-       Expected: Being prompted `Please enter name:` by the application Enter the name.
+       Expected: Being prompted `Please enter name:` by the application

+       Enter the name.

-       Expected: Being prompted `Please enter summary:` by the application Enter the summary.
+       Expected: Being prompted `Please enter summary:` by the application

+       Enter the summary.

-       Expected: Being prompted `Please enter detail (optional):` by the application Enter the detail(s).
+       Expected: Being prompted `Please enter detail (optional):` by the application

+       Enter the detail(s).
 User may stop entering details by pressing `RETURN/ENTER`.

        Expected: Receive a confirmation message from the application for successful flashcard creation.

-    c.
-Test case: `other blabla`
+    - Test case: `other blabla`

        Expected: Same as above because `blabla` should be ignored.
 2. Adding an Other Flashcard which name duplicates one of the names of existing flashcards.
-    a.
-Prerequisites: List all flashcards using the `list` command and choose a duplicate name for the new flashcard.
+    - Prerequisites: List all flashcards using the `list` command and choose a duplicate name for the new flashcard.

-    b.
-Test case: `other`
+    - Test case: `other`

-       Expected: Being prompted `Please enter name:` by the application Enter the name.
+       Expected: Being prompted `Please enter name:` by the application

+       Enter the name.

-       Expected: Being prompted `Please enter summary:` by the application Enter the summary.
+       Expected: Being prompted `Please enter summary:` by the application

+       Enter the summary.

-       Expected: Being prompted `Please enter detail (optional):` by the application Enter the detail(s).
+       Expected: Being prompted `Please enter detail (optional):` by the application

+       Enter the detail(s).
 User may stop entering details by pressing `RETURN/ENTER`.

        Expected: Receive a confirmation message from the application for successful flashcard creation and a message saying that the created flashcard is not added due to the duplicate name.

 ### E.3 Deleting a Flashcard

 1. Deleting a flashcard
-    a.
-Prerequisites: List all flashcards using the `list` command and choose the index of a flashcard to delete
+    - Prerequisites: List all flashcards using the `list` command and choose the index of a flashcard to delete

-    b.
-Test case: `delete 1`
+    - Test case: `delete 1`

        Expected: Receive a confirmation message from the application for successful flashcard deletion.

-    c.
-Test case: `delete`
+    - Test case: `delete`

        Expected: Receive a message from the application stating that the user should use correct input format.

-    d.
-Test case: `delete -1`
+    - Test case: `delete -1`

        Expected: Receive a message from the application stating that the user input contains invalid flashcard index(es).